cybare/Internship-Elevatelabs-task2/README.md

 #### Step 3: Suspicious Links

 Links use like:

-  - "Reset your password"
+-"Reset your password"

-  -
-  - "Learn how to make your account more secure"
+-"Learn how to make your account more secure"

-  -
-Hovering over the links (not visible in image) might show a **non-Microsoft domain**
+-Hovering over the links (not visible in image) might show a **non-Microsoft domain**

 #### Step 4: Urgent / Threatening Language